matthieu-beteille/heroku-buildpack-datomic/README.md

 ## How it works

-The buildpack will detect your app as Java if it has a `load.datomic` file in its root directory.
+The buildpack will detect your app as Datomic if it has a `load.datomic` file in its root directory.

 License